pulibrary/dspace-jruby/README.md

 DCommunity.all
 DGroup.find('group_name')
 ```
 These methods use the relevant Java classes to locate the objects and return nil or a reference to the Java object found.
-All public Java methods can be called on returned refernces.
+All public Java methods can be called on returned references.

 The following prints a rudimentary community report:
 ```